Control Panel

 That's it.
 Your monitoring is already running, already collecting data, already ready to use.

-✨ Why OpenSolr Monitoring Stands Out
+✨ Why Opensolr Monitoring Stands Out

 Built for the way you work: